 In the Melbourne Conservatorium of Music, confirmation is generally recommended when all of the following are satisfied:

-- A precise thesis topic and a fully-developed thesis proposal has been submitted, presented to, and approved by the Confirmation Panel;
+- A precise thesis topic and a fully-developed thesis proposal have been submitted, presented to, and approved by the Confirmation Panel

-- The candidate has attended an interview with their Confirmation Panel and satisfied the Panel that s/he is ready for full PhD candidacy.
-The Panel will normally require the presentation of 10,000 words of the thesis;
+- The candidate has attended an interview with their Confirmation Panel and satisfied the Panel that s/he is ready for full PhD candidacy

 Further course information, graduate attributes and core participation information available in the University Handbook.